jele5104/Lee_CSCI2270_FinalProject/README.md

 ## System Requirements

-There are not any specific system requirements.
-The program can be run in any operating system.
+The program can be executed in Ubuntu.
+If your computer hosts Ubuntu, this will work.

 ## Group Members